 German Township Water Customers- You are billed for sewage directly based on the water consumption reported to us from German Township Water each month.
-You receive your water bill from German Township Water Department about the same time or a little after you receive your sewer bill from the Town of Darmstadt.
-Your water usage amount is recorded per 1000 gallons toward the top of your water bill, this is the number we use to calculate your sewer usage.
+You receive your water bill from German Township Water Department about the same time you receive your sewer bill from the Town of Darmstadt.
+Your water usage amount is recorded per 1000 gallons on your water bill, this is the number we use to calculate your sewer usage.
 We round to the nearest 1000 gallons.

 If you keep track of your water bills, you can calculate what your sewer bill will be using our current town rates.*

 WELL Water Users-Your sewage charge is a flat rate.
 3 or more people living in home are charged regular rate or 2 or less people living in home are charged discounted rate IF YOU HAVE NOTIFIED US AND SUBMITTED A COMPLETED AFFIDAVIT.
 It is not the responsibility of the town to guess how many people are living in your home.

 A Notarized affidavit is required to receive the discounted rate for 2 or less people living in home.

 Here is the WELL USER AFFIDAVIT.
 You can have these notorized for free at the local Old National Bank.

 *Note, this is a good way to catch any leaks or misread meters before it is reported to the Darmstadt Sewer Department.